Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Alberta Environment and Parks (AEP) is the custodian of the Water Act and relevant regulations, directives and codes of practice.
+Alberta Environment and Protected Areas is the custodian of the Water Act and relevant regulations, directives and codes of practice.
 The safety of dams and canals is administered through the implementation of Part 6 of the Water (Ministerial) Regulation and the Alberta Dam and Canal Safety Directive.
 This ensures that dams and canals are designed, constructed, operated, maintained and decommissioned/closed in a safe manner using best available technologies and best applicable practices.

 Purpose and components of the framework